-The implementation of hiring goals and the establishing of a designated POC for affirmative action hiring resulted in 1,212 (8.1 percent) PWD new hires, and 299 (2.0 percent) PWTD new hires.
-There were five (5) PWD new hires selected to fill GS-15 positions, 15 PWD new hires selected to fill GS-14 positions, 33 PWD new hires selected to fill GS-13 positions during the reporting year.
-Additionally, four (4) PWTD new hires selected to fill GS-14 positions, and nine (9) PWTD new hires selected to fill GS-13 positions.
-Year after year, DOI has steadily increased the number of PWD employed throughout the agency, increasing from 8.0 percent in FY 2013 to 12.7 percent in FY 2020, Likewise, DOI incrementally increased its hiring of PWTD, from 1.5 percent in FY 2013 to 2.0 percent in FY 2020.
+The implementation of hiring goals and the establishing of a designated POC for affirmative action hiring resulted in 1,192 (7.8 percent) new PWD hires, and 283 (1.9 percent) new PWTD hires.
+There were five (5) PWD new hires selected to fill GS-15 positions, 15 PWD new hires selected to fill GS-14 positions, and 43 PWD new hires selected to fill GS-13 positions during the reporting year.
+Additionally, three (3) PWTD new hires selected to fill GS-14 positions, and seven (7) PWTD new hires selected to fill GS-13 positions.
+The exit surveys exposed DOI to the voice of PWD and PWTD regarding their employment experience.
+DOI must conduct further analysis to identify barriers to employment.
+DOI has steadily increased the total number of PWD employed at DOI each year, increasing from 8.0 percent in FY 2013 to 9.7 percent in FY 2021.
+Likewise, DOI incrementally increased its total employment of PWTD. from 1.5 percent in FY 2013 to 2.3 percent in FY 2021.
+There is a steady increase in communication regarding employing people with disabilities through podcasts, tweets, training, and department-wide publications (e.g., HR Monthly, Training Tuesday, and Connections Magazine, etc.).
+In FY 2021 ODICR published an internal website to serve as a platform for managers and employees for all aspects of DEIA, which includes information and resources on disability employment Year after year, DOI has steadily increased the number of PWD employed throughout the agency, increasing from 8.0 percent in FY 2013 to 12.7 percent in FY 2020.
+Likewise, DOI incrementally increased its hiring of PWTD, from 1.5 percent in FY 2013 to 2.0 percent in FY 2020.
 There is a steady increase in communication regarding employing people with disabilities through podcasts, tweets, training, and Department-wide publications (e.g. HR Monthly, Training Tuesday, and Connections Magazine, etc.).
 The Departmental ODICR developed an internal website to serve as a platform for managers and employees for all aspects of EDI (EEO), whereby, there is a strong emphasis on disability employment.
 The website is scheduled to launch during the third quarter of FY 2021.